 Nick has a clear focus on the long term, and thinks the fundamental strength of a business should be all that drives an investment decision.
 Macro factors are impossible to predict, and their outcomes even more so, he says, and cannot be used to drive a meaningful investment process.
 As such, he pays very little attention to the macro environment.
 Whilst the portfolio is predominantly invested in UK equities, the manager has latitude to invest up to 20% of the trust on a global basis.

-Gearing is employed on a structural basis to enhance returns, and is currently in the form of a three-year revolving facility for a maximum of £75m with an additional £25m available if required.
-The net gearing figure is currently 2%, having fallen over recent years as the size of the trust has grown.
+Gearing is employed on a structural basis to enhance returns, and the trust is currently in the final year of a three-year revolving facility for a maximum of £75m with an additional £25m available if required.
+They have decided to roll over this facility in October 2019.
+The net gearing figure is currently 2%, having fallen over the past five years as the size of the trust has grown.

 The trust has one of the best track records of consistent outperformance in the AIC UK Equity Income sector.

 Secondly, though, his exposure to high growth mid and small-caps also means the trust has been able to keep pace with strongly rising markets.
-Over five years to the end of May 2018, the trust has delivered an NAV total return of 73.2%, compared to returns of 30.6% from the FTSE All Share.
+Over five years to the end of March 2019, the trust has delivered an NAV total return of 78.9%, compared to returns of 34.5% from the FTSE All Share.
+Relative to the peer groups, the trust has outperformed the AIC UK Equity Income sector by 44.5% and the IA open-ended UK Equity Income sector by 50.6%.

-Finsbury Growth & Income has beaten the index in nine out of the past 10 years, outperforming in every calendar year since the global financial crisis except 2016 (a difficult year for all active managers thanks to the natural resources “dead-cat” bounce) when it lagged the FTSE All Share by 4%.
-Though 2016 did prove to be a relatively muted year for the trust, it has returned to outperformance, beating the benchmark by 8.6% and 3.1% over 2017 and 2018 (to the end of May) respectively.
+Finsbury Growth & Income has beaten the index in nine out of the past ten years, outperforming in every calendar year since the global financial crisis except 2016 (a difficult year for all active managers thanks to the natural resources “dead-cat” bounce) when it lagged the FTSE All Share by 4%.
+Though 2016 did prove to be a relatively muted year for the trust, it has returned to outperformance, beating the benchmark by 8.7% over the 2018 calendar year.
+The strong performance relative to AIC and IA peers was even more pronounced, the trust beating both by 9.7%.

 The trust aims to grow capital and income.
-However, given the focus on growth and the strong share price performance of many stocks it holds, the trust only yields 2%.
+Given the focus on growth and the strong share price performance of many stocks it holds, the trust only yields 1.9%, meaning it is unlikely to be attractive to those looking to draw down their income, unless used as part of a broader portfolio.

 The board has the aim of providing a progressive dividend.
-In this they have largely been successful, although the company had a difficult period during 2010, suffering from Lloyds Bank being prevented from paying a dividend on its preference shares.
+In this it has largely been successful, although the company had a difficult period during 2010, suffering from Lloyds Bank being prevented from paying a dividend on its preference shares.
 As such, dividends during 2010 and 2011 were below the level paid in 2009.
-Other than then, the board has paid a rising level of dividends.
+Outside of these years, the board has paid a rising level of dividends.

 Source: Finsbury Growth & Income